This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 How to pack an RV for Travel: External RV Pack-up Checklist

 This checklist is focused on the external part of the RV/travel trailer and all of the items that need to be addressed before you’re ready to hook on and head out down the road to your next adventure!
+You will get really familiar with all of these steps if you are a full time RVer!

 We’ll start the exterior RV packing up for travel checklist with probably the least fun task of all, the holding tanks.
 Depending on your specific model of travel trailer, you may have a different configuration or capacity of holding tanks but regardless you’ll want to follow these steps: